 A Famous Beer Dish – Or It Was

 In the early years of the beer renaissance, when the subject of beer in cooking came up, two dishes were invariably mentioned.
-One, Welsh Rabbit, sometimes called Welsh Rarebit.
-Two, the Flemish beef carbonades, which is beef stewed in beer, mustard, sugar, vinegar.
+First, Welsh Rabbit, sometimes called Welsh Rarebit.
+Second, the Flemish beef carbonnades, which is beef stewed in beer, mustard, sugar, and vinegar.

-Almost all beer fans then knew of these, or at least one.
-They were iconic beer dishes.
-Today, I’d wager most people under 40 who have a good knowledge of the beer scene don’t know what they are.
-At least, my informal polls in recent years suggests this.
+Almost all beer fans knew these, or at least one.
+They were iconic for beer used in the kitchen.
+Today, I’d wager most people under 40 who follow the beer scene don’t know what they are.
+At least, my informal polls in recent years suggest this.
 And after all times change.
 But it’s something of an irony that as beer has widened its reach in society, knowledge of its iconic dishes recedes.

-Of course to the dedicated fan of beer and food, it became clear that traditional brewing cultures – setting aside that is craft beer and studied attempts to marry food and beer – had other examples of blending food and beer.
+Of course to the dedicated fan of beer and food, it becomes clear that traditional brewing cultures had other examples to blend food and beer in cooking.
 Carp was often cooked in beer, and shellfish.
 Beer was used in batters of various kinds.
 Chicken was cooked with it in some beer countries, and meats other than beef.
 Some who looked back far enough saw that ale was a standby in refined kitchens in the Middle Ages.

-But by about 1900, in Western gastronomy, the two dishes mentioned, Welsh Rabbit and carbonades of beef, were the main dishes associated with beer.
+By about 1900, in Western gastronomy, the two dishes mentioned, Welsh Rabbit and carbonades of beef, were the main dishes associated with beer.
 Perhaps beer soup could be added, and carp in spiced and sweetened beer.
-Also, beer and oysters was an acknowledged combination.
+Also, oysters or clams in beer has been an acknowledged combination.

-Food and social literature in Anglo-American areas, so Britain, U.S., Canada, Australia, etc., frequently mentioned Welsh Rabbit.
-Oh it’s melted cheese and beer, nothing to do with rabbit, need I say?
+Food writing and popular literature in Anglo-America – Britain, U.S., Canada, Australia, etc. – frequently mentioned Welsh Rabbit.
+(Oh it’s melted cheese and beer, nothing to do with rabbit, need I say?).

 I have no need to explain its origin or the etymological question whether the Welsh Rarebit is the true name.
 It’s all laid out crisply and accurately in Wikipedia, just look under Welsh Rabbit.